Vibe Coding Projects Are Like Real World Projects

 Friday, Oct 9, 2015

 Over the recent weeks we have been restructuring the business and especially how we can measure employees performance.
 The measurement of performance is not a new thing and I am sure that most of you have heard of KPI as a way of being able to see how effectively you are working at a role.
-However, with development we found it difficult to think up any KPI’s or metrics that a developer could be judged upon. ...
+However, with development we found it difficult to think up any KPI’s or metrics that a developer could be judged upon.
+Sure as a systems admin, you could look at uptime and resiliance, but how do you measure the creativity or problem solving nature of being a developer; where sometimes the same answer takes either 2 minutes or 2 weeks? ...

 Read more